keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 - after a short while, sirens start blaring and emergency lights come on
 	- a few seconds later, a shell hits the hull, rattling the whole vessel
 - after about a minute, Mako and Koran bust through the door to their holding area, they need to escort them to a docked ship - the PCA Tariaga
-- Koran gets separated from the party and Mako gets locked in a gunfight as they are almost at the ship, she tells Ezaren
+- Koran gets separated from the party and Mako gets locked in a gunfight as they are almost at the ship, she tells Ezaren to take Mamba and leave

+##### Ezaren brings Mamba back to the boat
+- They want him for questioning, he will be interrogated for deserting
+	- Why did he desert
+	-
+- after he is done the questioning he is put in a cell till further notice
+- what happens above happens

 ### Kalivny